To whom it may concern:

 I will definitely continue to consider your thoughts and input.

-There are rare times that rebukes need to go public, such as the one Paul gave about Demas, Alexander and several others.
+There are rare times that rebukes need to go public, such as the one Paul gave about Demas, Alexander, and several others.
 Paul gave other, more detailed rebukes in several letters, but did so without naming who was involved.
 We learn from reading about the nature of the problem without having to be caught up in exactly who was behind the problem.
-I use a similar method on the web site.
-I remove personal information from the notes that I publish and make the details vauge so that a person can't be identified.
+I use a similar method on the website.
+I remove personal information from the notes that I publish and make the details vague so that a person can't be identified.
 I keep no records of conversations, but I do publish most of my responses so that it is available to answer other similar questions (thus, cutting my workload), and to perhaps help others learn about the issues and how to address them.

 Thanks for your reply.

-Just to make sure, my point was simply that just because something may be "a scriptural topic" does not automatically mean it should be published on a web site for thousands to see.
+Just to make sure, my point was simply that just because something may be "a scriptural topic" does not automatically mean it should be published on a website for thousands to see.

 I do appreciate your feedback, and I will close for now.